helenclx/100-days-of-code/r1-log.md

 ### Day 59: 1 March 2024.
 Friday

-**Today's Progress:** Watched [“Breaking into tech: Top tips for standing out in a crowded market”](https://www.youtube.com/watch?v=hQwTsgPd1u) from Froneend Mentor’s YouTube channel.A
+**Today's Progress:** Watched [“Breaking into tech: Top tips for standing out in a crowded market”](https://www.youtube.com/watch?v=hQwTsgPd1u) from Froneend Mentor’s YouTube channel.

 **Thoughts:** My main takeaways from this video:
 - Be prepared before an interview
 - Build projects that provide solution to stand out from others
 - Involving in the open source scene is a good alternative to build experience as a developer
 - Working in tech does not have to be working as a developer

+---

+### Day 60: 2 March 2024.
+Saturday

+**Today's Progress:** Started doing the Finance problem from Week 9 of CS50’s Introduction to Computer Science.
+Successfully implemented the Register and Quote features.

+**Thoughts:** As I expected, this project challenged me to apply everything I learned from the CS50x course.
+I needed to refer to my solutions to the previous problems to refresh my skills of Python, Flask and SQL.